-- A. All tests described in this specification shall have been performed to the satisfaction of both the Engineer and Owner prior to the acceptance of the control system as meeting the requirements of this document. - B. The system shall not be accepted until all forms and checklists completed as part of the demonstration are submitted and approved. - C. The warranty period starts when the Owner accepts the system and provides this acceptance in written form to the Owner and the Control Contractor. - D. Any tests that cannot be performed due to circumstances beyond the control of the Control Contractor may be exempt from the Completion requirements if stated as such in writing by the Engineer.
+- A. All tests described in this specification shall have been performed to the satisfaction of both the Engineer and Owner prior to the acceptance of the control system as meeting the requirements of this document. - B. The system shall not be accepted until all forms and checklists completed as part of the demonstration are submitted and approved. - C. The warranty period starts when the engineering accepts the system and provides this acceptance in written from the Owner and the Control Contractor. - D. Any tests that cannot be performed due to circumstances beyond the control of the Control Contractor may be exempt from the Completion requirements if stated as such in writing by the Engineer.
 The Owner shall then perform such tests no later than 3 months after the building is occupied.
-The costs for these additional tests will be incurred by the Control Contractor. - E. Allow one day up to six months after acceptance for opposite season test and verification with Engineer.
+The costs for these additional tests will be incurred by the Control Contractor.

-6.5 SPARE PARTS
+6.05 SPARE PARTS